klstein7/nextjs-wordle-dev-day/docs/02-game-board.md

 ## Implementing the `GuessItem` Component

-The `GuessItem` component displays individual guesses, similar to how you might create a reusable component in Angular.
+The `GuessItem` component displays individual guesses.

 ### Exercise 5: Creating the `GuessItem` Component